MrZaiko/Polysmee/Summary/Week08.md

 wants to select the course, they can only choose among a given list, which will make it much easier to look through public appointments for a specific course.

 ## Thomas
+This sprint I implemented a way for the user to have access at his username and his email from the application.
+He can also change his name but not his email.

+My time estimate for this week was perfect.
+I even manage it, so I could integrate the notification setter that I developed in the weeks before in the main.

+Next time, I hope to manage that well my time.

 ## Sami
 I connected the picture sharing backend to the room UI.
 I also started to work on the theme.